Archive for: Polish Chamber of Patent Attorneys

 June 28th, 2010, Tomasz Rychlicki

-The Supreme Administrative Court in its judgment of 18 May 2010, case file II GZ 224/09 ruled that the Act on the Law on proceedings before administrative courts – PBAC – (in Polish: Prawo o postępowaniu przed sądami administracyjnymi) of 30 August 2002, Journal of Laws (Dziennik Ustaw) No 153, item 1270, with later amendments, did not afford a possibility of making a further appeal, or complaint from the judgments delivered by the Supreme Administrative Court.
+The Supreme Administrative Court in its judgment of 18 May 2010, case file II GZ 224/09 ruled that the Act on the Law on proceedings before administrative courts – PBAC – (in Polish: Prawo o postępowaniu przed sądami administracyjnymi) of 30 August 2002, Journal of Laws (Dziennik Ustaw) No 153, item 1270, with subsequent amendments, did not afford a possibility of making a further appeal, or complaint from the judgments delivered by the Supreme Administrative Court.
 This means that the decision of the Supreme Administrative Court becomes final upon its publication.
 The administrative proceedings, as a general rule, is divided into two stages of jurisdiction.
-This principle is consistent with the articles 176(2) of the Polish Constitution.
+This principle is consistent with the regulations included in Article 176(2) of the Polish Constitution.

 Polish patent attorneys, case I CSK 481/09